Webcomic / Runners

 - Flashback Nightmare: Roka has an understated one, with no dialogue, to drive his Survivor Guilt home.

-- Four-Temperament Ensemble: the Brimia crew, not counting moderately sanguine Bocce and Sky, who doesn't know herself yet.
+- Four-Temperament Ensemble: The Brimia crew, besides leukine Bocce and Sky, who doesn't know herself yet, consists of:

 - sanguine: Cember: the Candy Bandit and Fun Personified who looks good in firefights